- Principle of competence competence under the English Arbitration Act

-- there is no valid arbitration agreement, and/or
+- There is no valid arbitration agreement and/or

-- the tribunal has not been properly constituted, and/or
+- The tribunal has not been properly constituted and/or

-- the matters submitted to arbitration do not accord with the arbitration agreement, may: raise the objection with the tribunal directly (AA 1996, s 31), or make an application to the court (AA 1996, s 32).
+- The matters submitted to arbitration do not accord with the arbitration agreement, may: raise the objection with the tribunal directly (AA 1996, s 31) or make an application to the court (AA 1996, s 32)

-Furthermore, under section 32 of the Act, parties can request determination regarding an arbitral tribunal’s jurisdiction from the court (following an application of a party on notice to the other party).
+Furthermore, under section 32 of the Act, parties can request a determination regarding an arbitral tribunal’s jurisdiction from the court (following an application of a party on notice to the other party).
 Of course, it is possible only if the parties agree or the arbitral tribunal grants permission.
 It is worth mentioning that any party to the relevant arbitration can refer to the English Arbitration Act, s 32 and accordingly, it is not only used by respondents.

-How and when to object to the tribunal’s jurisdiction
+How and when to object to the tribunal’s jurisdiction?

-If the parties intend to object to the substantive jurisdiction of the tribunal, the jurisdiction should be raised not later than the time they take the first step to contest the merits of any matter with regard to which they challenge the tribunal’s jurisdiction.
+If the parties intend to object to the substantive jurisdiction of the tribunal, the jurisdiction should be raised not later than the time they take the first step to contest the merits of any matter about which they challenge the tribunal’s jurisdiction.
 Yet, one should not consider appointing an arbitrator as a first step in the arbitration proceedings.
 This is in line with the English Arbitration Act 6, s 31(1), and case law.[i]
 This article is considered mandatory.
 Hence, parties cannot exclude it.

-With regard to the timing of the objection, it should be pointed out that in the Hussmann case, the tribunal has stated that if there is a justified delay, it would admit an objection later than the time considered in the Arbitration Act 1996 and LCIA arbitration rules.[iii]
+With regard to the timing of the objection, it should be pointed out that in the Hussmann case, the tribunal has stated that if there is a justified delay, it would admit an objection later than the time considered in the Arbitration Act 1996 and LCIA arbitration rules.

 Important sections of the English Arbitration Act